7 Key Signs You Might Have Glossophobia (Fear of Public Speaking)

 7. Obsessive rumination afterward – After speaking, you replay what happened and criticize yourself excessively.

 Recognizing these symptoms is the first step toward addressing them.
-Whether you're experiencing mild nerves or extreme public speaking anxiety, know that help is available and effective treatment is possible.
+Whether you're experiencing mild nerves or extreme public speaking anxiety, know that help is available and effective treatment is closer than you think.